Welcome to Melbourne

 Perhaps seen to be in contrast to the ‘world of sport’, Melbourne is cultured and refined.
 The city boasts several fantastic theatres and art spaces and hosts significant film and comedy festivals.

-Colin Hay (Men At Work) Hamer Hall Melbourne
+Colin Hay (of Men At Work) plays Hamer Hall Melbourne